Frequently Asked Questions

 Exterior painting and re-siding work must be approved.
 However, repainting a home in the same color or re-siding a home in the same color and type of material do not require ARB review.

-How do I fill out a project request form for ARB approval?
+How do I fill out a Project Request Form for ARB approval?

 ARB Standards and ARB Procedures are posted on the HOA website.